Dvorson/omdbflix/README.md

 2. On merge to main:
    - Runs all tests including e2e
-   - Builds Docker image
+   - Builds Docker images
-   - Deploys to Kubernetes cluster on AWS
+   - Deploys to AWS ECS

+## Deployment

+### AWS Deployment

+The application is set up for deployment to AWS ECS (Elastic Container Service):

+1. Configure AWS credentials as GitHub secrets:
+   - `AWS_ACCESS_KEY_ID`
+   - `AWS_SECRET_ACCESS_KEY`

+2. Update AWS resource names in `.github/workflows/deploy.yml` if needed

+3. Push to the main branch to trigger deployment

 ## Architecture Decisions